samdark/yii2-cookbook/book/forms-activeform-js.md

 Listening for attribute changes
 --------------------------------
-To attach events to attribute changes like Select, Radio Buttons, etc.. you can use the following code
+To attach events to attribute changes like Select, Radio Buttons, etc... you can use the following code

 ```javascript
 $("#attribute-id").on('change.yii',function(){